mkbabb/parse-that/docs/tranches/B/PROGRESS.md

    two-schema/byte-validator/gold/raw/hostile/manifest packet.
 2. Preserve failed A1 exactly: 13 files, no manifest, immutable raw SHA `92516e02…`.
 Never resume, repair, clear, or reseal it.
-3. Preserve the completed fresh N1-A4 audit: 15/15 manifest, both strict schemas, 8/8 controls, 1/1 ROW/RUN raw derivation, 130/130 exact hostiles,
-   numeric/UTF-8/Unicode/Set closure, external trust, and absent N2 root.
-   Commit it with the prior-art adjudication; never rewrite A–A3.
+3. Preserve the completed N1-A4 audit and committed authority coordinate `81b2a0a`; never rewrite A–A3.
-4. Only after that committed N1-A4 coordinate, assign one fresh absent non-overlapping root for exactly one Luna xhigh N-IETM F0.
-Do not patch current packrat or widen the public API.
+4. Do not dispatch another task.
+Monitor only the same existing Luna N2 task `019fb12c-2624-7732-909a-e1e87ce7ef24`; do not patch current packrat or widen the public API.
 5. First compare the mechanism to pinned Dubroy/Warth/Ohm and GPeg controls;
    reproducing prior art earns no novelty.
 Then compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
 Append EOF/assert final offset.
 Bind